Hotel Outreach Automation

 Booking a meeting with a hotel general manager is not a cold-spam game.
 You need to know what booking engine they run, who their parent group is, what specific friction their reservations team has, and what makes their property different from the property four blocks away.
 That research takes about an hour per property when a human does it well.

 When the target list is hundreds of hotels, that hour-per-property cost becomes an entire role.
 The sales team either skips the personalization (and tanks reply rates) or never gets through the list (and the pipeline dries up).
-According to Gartner's B2B sales research, the personalization step is the single largest time sink in modern outbound, and the bottleneck most often solved with automation.
+In modern outbound, that personalization step is the single biggest time sink, and the one most worth automating.

 The system: five stages, fully automated